rajeshrinet/pyross/pyross/README.md

 Each file considers various [epidemiological models](https://github.com/rajeshrinet/pyross/tree/master/docs).
 The library is designed to be model-agnostic.
 Currently implemented [models](https://github.com/rajeshrinet/pyross/blob/master/docs/models.pdf) are  **SIR**, **SIRS**, **SEIR**, **SEI5R**, **SIkR**, **SEkIkR**, **SEAIR**, and **SEAIRQ**.
 A short description of each file is provided below:

-* **contactMatrix.pyx**: This file is to evaluate contact matrix of a given country.
-It also allows for a time-dependent lockdown strategy without any conotrol.
+* **contactMatrix.pyx** is to evaluate the contact matrix of a given country.
+It also allows for a time-dependent lockdown strategy without any control.

-* **control.pyx**: This file provides an option to control the contact matrix as a function of the state.
+* **control.pyx** provides an option to control the contact matrix as a function of the state.

-* **deterministic.pyx**: This file is to obtain deterministic trajectories of any of the above models given parameters.
+* **deterministic.pyx** is to obtain deterministic trajectories of any of the above models given parameters.

-* **stochastic.pyx**: This file is to obtain stochastic trajectories of of any of the above models given parameters.
+* **stochastic.pyx** is to obtain stochastic trajectories of any of the above models given parameters.

-* **hybrid.pyx**: This file allows for an interface between deterministic and stochastic simulations of a given model given parameters.
+* **hybrid.pyx**: is to allow for an interface to between deterministic and stochastic simulations of any of the above models given parameters.

-* **forecast.pyx**: This file allows for forecasting trajectories of any of the above model given the parameters and its uncertainty in terms of mean and variance.
+* **forecast.pyx** allows for forecasting trajectories of any of the above model given the parameters and its uncertainty in terms of mean and variance.

-* **inference.pyx**: This file is for the Bayesian inference of parameters and latent varibles given trajectories for any of the above models.
+* **inference.pyx**  is for the Bayesian inference of parameters and latent variables given trajectories for any of the above models.

 * **utils.pyx**: This file has miscellaneous functionalities